-Stone et. al. (1992b) argue that this kind of comparison is more meaningful than merely plotting the overlay of both fields.
-The constrained transport simulation with polynomial-based finite differences on a radius-eight stencil (CT8 in Table 4) serves as the basis of comparison.
-We compare the constrained transport simulations to an unconstrained transport simulation on a radius-eight tuned finite-difference stencil (UT8).
-We use UT8 as a stand-in for the spectral algorithm because of its high wavenumber resolution.
+Stone et al. (1992a) argue that this kind of comparison is more meaningful than merely plotting the overlay of both fields.
+The constrained-transport simulation with polynomial-based finite differences on a radius 8 stencil (CT8 in Table 4) serves as the basis of comparison.
+We compare the constrained-transport simulations to an unconstrained-transport simulation on a radius 8 tuned finite-difference stencil (UT8).
+We use UT8 as a standin for the spectral algorithm because of its high-wavenumber resolution.

-The spectral algorithm delivers the highest-attainable resolution because spectral derivatives are exact for all wavenumbers.
-With this, a 3D spectral simulation without an aliasing grid-shift correction can resolve structure up to k=2/3, and with a grid-shift correction it can resolve up to k=.94 (Canuto 1987).
+The spectral algorithm delivers the highest attainable resolution because spectral derivatives are exact for all wavenumbers.
+With this, a 3D spectral simulation without an aliasing grid-shift correction can resolve structure up to $k = \frac{2}{3}$, and with a grid-shift correction it can resolve up to k = 0.94 (Canuto et al. 1987).
 The spectral algorithm can also set the magnetic divergence to zero in Fourier space at negligible cost.
-Unconstrained transport does not explicitly conserve magnetic divergence and so in model UT8 the divergence is cleaned with a Fourier projection every timestep.
-We also tried applying the correction every fourth timestep and with virtually identical results.
-The radius-eight stencil of UT8 yields derivatives that are accurate up to k=.56.
+Unconstrained transport does not explicitly conserve magnetic divergence, so in model UT8 the divergence is cleaned with a Fourier projection every time step.
+We also tried applying the correction every fourth time step and with virtually identical results.
+The radius 8 stencil of UT8 yields derivatives that are accurate up to k = 0.56.

-The L_2 norms given in Table (2) show how the simulations progressively approach the CT8 result as the stencil size increases.
+The L_2 norms given in Table 2 show how the simulations progressively approach the CT8 result as the stencil size increases.
 The match is poor for CT1 and better for CT3.
-We also note that the radius-three simulation with tuned derivatives (CT3t) performs better than the radius-four simulation with polynomial-based derivatives, establishing the effectiveness of tuned derivatives.
-This can also be qualitatively seen in Figure (2), where we see that the fields for CT8 and UT8 are closely aligned (Fig. 2), and that they also closely resemble those for CT3.
+We also note that the radius 3 simulation with tuned derivatives (CT3t) performs better than the radius 4 simulation with polynomial-based derivatives, establishing the effectiveness of tuned derivatives.
+This can also be qualitatively seen in Figure 2, where we see that the fields for CT8 and UT8 are closely aligned (Fig. 2) and that they also closely resemble those for CT3.

 We attribute the remaining differences between CT8 and UT8 to the fact that the magnetic divergence is removed spectrally in UT8, while it is handled by constrained transport in CT8.
-Collectively, the high-order constrained and unconstrained transport simulations (CT3, CT8 & UT8) more closely resemble each other than they do the low-order constrained transport simulations (CT1 & CT2).
+Collectively, the high-order constrained- and unconstrained-transport simulations (CT3, CT8, and UT8) more closely resemble each other than they do the low-order constrained-transport simulations (CT1 and CT2).
 We conclude that CT3 is already a good approximation to the spectral algorithm.

 3.2.
-Comparison of the constrained transport and vector potential techniques

-We adapted the vector potential code Pencil to run in CT mode and used it to compare the vector potential and CT techniques.
-We ran an Alfvén wave on a 32^3 grid with zero viscosity and resistivity.
-(Figure 3).
-After ten crossing times, both the vector potential and CT techniques yield wave profiles that agree with each other to within 1 percent.
-The shape of the profiles are also well-matched with the initial conditions, with a phase error of 10 percent.
+Comparison of the Constrained-Transport and Vector Potential Techniques resistivity (Fig. 3).
+After 10 crossing times, both the vector potential and CT techniques yield wave profiles that agree with each other to within 1%.
+The shapes of the profiles are also well matched with the initial conditions, with a phase error of 10%.